Marvel at the Magic of Winter on the Sonoma Coast

-Get Crabby: The Tides Wharf was made famous in the early 1960′s as the backdrop for scenes of Alfred Hitchcock’s film classic, “The Birds.”
-But locals flock to the Bodega Bay-front restaurant tucked in the lovely Inn at the Tides resort for its delicious crab feeds, offered only when the fishermen are bringing in their fresh catch through winter.
-The reservations-only meals are served on select Fridays from December through March, and are often quickly sold out.
+Locals flock to this Bodega Bay-front restaurant for its delicious crab feeds, offered only when the fishermen are bringing in their fresh catch in the winter.
+These reservations-only meals are served on select Fridays from December through March, and are often quickly sold out.
 It's a mouthwatering feast of briny-sweet, chilled Dungeness crab served with cocktail sauce, drawn butter and the Tides' own mustard sauce, clam chowder, linguine, green salad and fresh-baked French bread.
-Get a seat near the windows over looking the water, and keep an eye peeled—that boat out there might be the very one that brought in your dinner.
-In at the Tides, 835 Coast Highway One, Bodega Bay, 707-875-3652, innatthetides.com.
+Get a seat near the windows overlooking the water, and keep an eye peeled—that boat out there might be the very one that brought in your dinner.

-Stay the Night: Special “crab packages” are available for overnight guests at the Inn at the Tides.
+Special packages are available for overnight guests at the Inn at the Tides.
 Another favorite hideaway is the Bodega Bay Lodge, so romantic and serene on its seaside perch.
 As the only AAA Four Diamond hotel on the Sonoma Coast, it offers a luxury escape, in rooms outfitted with real fireplaces, warm, snuggly down comforters, and private balconies for stargazing.
-Bodega Bay Lodge,103 Coast Highway One, Bodega Bay, 888-875-2250, bodegabaylodge.com.